 Projects

-Great Western Highway Upgrade, NSW
+Great Western Highway Upgrade Geotechnical Investigation, NSW

 Historically remote monitoring networks have been extremely labour intensive to maintain.
 Battery changes, physical data downloads and the extensive travel & fieldwork that goes along with the multitude of sites needed for good quality, accurate groundwater level monitoring.
+The EWS Well-Cap was installed across this entire NT mines groundwater bore network to transmit high resolution data remotely despite no cellular network coverage.

-Sydney Gateway Project
+Sydney Gateway Project Geotechnical monitoring, Sydney, NSW

 The Sydney Gateway starts at the St Peters Interchange, the junction of the M8 Motorway and M4–M5 Link, all of which are being built as part of WestConnex.
 Viaducts are being built over Canal Road, the Port Botany freight rail line and Tempe Lands.
 Further southwest, the Sydney Gateway splits into two, leading to Airport Drive and Qantas Drive towards the west and east respectively

-77 Market Street, Sydney
+77 Market Street, Concrete Strain and Facade tilt monitoring Sydney CBD, NSW

 77 Market Street is $295 Million project being run by Scentre Group Engineering, with Total Survey Solutions undertaking the survey monitoring component.
 When complete, it will comprise of a 32-storey mixed use tower in the heart of the Sydney CBD.